divyanshuganeshwani/portfolio/README.md

 ---

 ## Certifications & Training (relevant)
-- Google Cybersecurity Professional Certificate (Coursera)
+- Google Cybersecurity Professional Certificate
-- Cisco Networking Academy: Introduction to Cybersecurity, Cyber Threat Management, Network Defense, Endpoint Security, Networking Devices & Initial Configuration, Junior Cybersecurity Analyst Path
+- Cisco Networking Academy: Introduction to Cybersecurity, Cyber Threat Management, Networking Basics, Network Defense, Endpoint Security, Networking Devices & Initial Configuration, Junior Cybersecurity Analyst Career Path Exam.
-- TCM Security — SOC 101 (Security Operations)
+- TCM Security — Security Operations (SOC) 101 course
-- Microsoft Learn — SC-200 learning modules
+- Study modules for Security Operations Analyst SC-200
-- Cybrary — Cybersecurity Fundamentals
+- Cybrary: Cybersecurity Basics, Entry-Level Cybersecurity Training.
+- GeeksforGeeks - Cyber Security - Skill Up (Ongoing)

 ---

 ## Disclaimer
-These projects are educational.
-They were executed in a personal lab or as course labs using synthetic/demo data.
-They are **not** derived from any real organization's production incidents.
-Do not use any items in this repository to attempt intrusive or destructive actions against systems for which you do not have explicit authorization.
+These projects are for educational purposes.
+They were conducted in a personal or academic lab environment using synthetic or demo data.
+None of the work is derived from actual production incidents at any real organization.
+Furthermore, I have never used any techniques or tools from this repository to conduct intrusive or destructive actions against systems without explicit authorization.

 ---